RenderKit/ospray/doc/api.md

   Type      Name        Description
   --------- ----------- ------------------------------------------
-  vec3f(a)  pos         position of the camera in world-space vec3f(a)  dir         main viewing direction of the camera vec3f(a)  up          up direction of the camera float     nearClip    near clipping distance vec2f     imageStart  start of image region (lower left corner)
+  vec3f(a)  position    position of the camera in world-space vec3f(a)  direction   main viewing direction of the camera vec3f(a)  up          up direction of the camera float     nearClip    near clipping distance vec2f     imageStart  start of image region (lower left corner)